vhx/api-documentation/source/includes/_resource.videos.md

       <td>
         Use this to store information about the release dates of the video.
 Each element of the array requires two keys: <code>date</code> and <code>location</code>.
         <br><br>
         The date value must be formatted as <code>YYYY-MM-DD</code>.
 The location value should be a two letter country code.
-If a location value is not provided, the date will be considered the release date for everywhere.
+If a location value is not provided, the date will be considered the release date everywhere.
       </td>
     </tr>
     <tr class="text-2 border-bottom border--light-gray">